Glenn Brenner: Early broadcasting career

 Brenner sold cars for a few months before turning to sports broadcasting after leaving the Phillies.
 His first job was with radio station WMVB in Millville, New Jersey.
 He read an advertisement for the position, and applied.
 He later said, "I lied so bad to get that first job.
 I told the boss I was an announcer from Philadelphia, and he took that to mean I was a Philadelphia announcer.
 I had never even been inside a radio station."
-Brenner was paid $79 a week, and commuted from Philadelphia to Millville very day.
-The lasted only a short period of time, and Brenner moved to New Haven, Connecticut, to seek work.
+Brenner was paid $79 a week, and commuted from Philadelphia to Millville every day.
+The job lasted only a short period of time, and Brenner moved to New Haven, Connecticut, to seek work.
 After living there only a short time, he returned to Philadelphia and joined radio station WFIL, where he worked for two years as a news reporter and in promotions.
 Brenner turned to sportscasting in 1975, and took a position at WOWK-TV in Huntington, West Virginia.

 Brenner's big break came in 1976, when he joined KYW-TV in Philadelphia.
 Brenner developed his on-air personality during his stint at KYW, becoming well known for his humor and irreverence.
 He often called the scoreboard the "boreboard", and made jokes about himself, sports teams, and athletes on the air (much to management's discomfort).
 In one well-known incident, KYW introduced a flashy, high-technology set that resembled the bridge of the Starship Enterprise.
 When the news anchor turned to Brenner to ask for the sports report, Brenner stood and announced, "We, the jury, find the defendant not guilty!"
 The angry news director resolved to fire Brenner as soon as a replacement could be found.